-Fortunately our arrival was less shaky than the one by Johnny Depp and Benicio del Toro in Fear and Loathing in Las Vegas, and we even managed to stay off the sidewalk.
-The valet got the key, sneered a bit for not giving enough tip (the tip is never enough, even if you would give them a brick of gold) and off we went.
+Fortunately the arrival to Sin City is less shaky than the one by Johnny Depp and Benicio del Toro in “Fear and Loathing in Las Vegas” (1998), and I even manage to stay off the sidewalk.
+The valet get the car key and sneeres a bit for not getting enough tip (the tip is never enough, even if you would give them a brick of gold).

-I tried to make up for the expensive hotel rates by filling my breakfast plate to match Mr Creosote, but soon discovered that I stood no chance in comparison to the tiny grandmas who ate twice as much, with only cakes on their plate.
+I tried to make up for the expensive hotel rates by filling my plate to match Mr Creosote, but soon discovered that I stood no chance in comparison to the tiny grandmas who ate twice as much, with only cakes on their plate.

 Comments